 Case difficulty

-Cases with several defendants, multiple injuries, or unreliable witnesses make for more complex depositions, increasing the turnaround time of a summarized transcript.
+Cases involving multiple defendants, multiple injuries, or unreliable witnesses can lead to more complex depositions, which in turn increase the turnaround time for a summarized transcript.

 Even if you know how to write a deposition summary, the time and effort involved in completing the task may make you reconsider other options, like hiring a deposition summary company.
 If you are, I recommend hiring our company to do the hard work for you.

 Ditto Transcripts offers deposition summary services for clients in our home state of Colorado and states coast to coast.
+We offer 99% guaranteed human transcription accuracy.
 We understand that every state and county has specific formatting requirements, so our team will work with you to meet your needs.

-We can summarize about 20 pages per hour, 25 at most if it’s a less complicated case.
+We can summarize approximately 20 pages per hour, with a maximum of 25 pages if the case is less complicated.
 Complicated cases will take longer, but we will average about 20 pages per hour.

-Our affordable and cost-effective deposition summary services prices are $3.50/page.
-However, if we also complete the deposition transcript, we can offer a reduced rate of $2.25/per page.
+Our affordable and cost-effective deposition summary services prices are $3.50 per page.
+However, if we also complete the deposition transcript, we can offer a reduced rate of $2.25 per page.

 Your completed deposition transcripts can be sent to us via email or our secure online portal.
-And if you’d like, you can pick up your finished document(s) personally at our office at 3801 E Florida Ave., Suite 500, Denver, Colorado – or we’ll send it to you by email.
+If you’d like, you can pick up your finished document(s) personally at our office – or we’ll send it to you by email.
 You may also arrange for us to send you a hard copy.

 Ditto Transcripts takes pleasure in its work, which includes quality control and individual account managers for each client.
 If you hire us, you can be confident knowing you’ll quickly get accurate deposition summaries for your upcoming hearings.